TheDevOpsPlayground/cbin-agent/README.md

 ### Options:
 - `-f`: Specify a comma-separated list of files to move to the recycle bin.
 - `-h`: Show help information.
+- `-r`: Restore files from recycle bin.
+- `-d`: Date to restore files from (format: YYYY-MM-DD).
+- `-s`: Specify a single file to restore from the recycle bin on a given date.

 ### Configuration
 The `config.conf` file (located by default at `/etc/recycler-cli/config.conf`) allows for adjusting key settings: